Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination

-As demonstrated in CM19, the amplitude of the CIB in SFD increases rapidly towards lower redshift.
+As demonstrated in CM19, the amplitude of the CIB in SFD increases rapidly toward lower redshift.
 The LSS basis set should thus be as flexible as possible at low redshift, with templates each spanning a narrow redshift range.
 We, therefore, supplement the 18 CMD splits of CatWISE objects with galaxies in 12 photometric-redshift (photo-z) bins from the WISE$\times$SuperCOSMOS catalog.
-This catalog is constructed using earlier, and thus shallower WISE photometry \citep[AllWISE;][]{2013wise.rept....1C} but combined with full-sky data from SuperCOSMOS \citep{2016MNRAS.462.2085P} in the optical and 2MASS \citep{2006AJ....131.1163S} in the near-IR to constrain redshifts.
+This catalog is constructed using earlier, and thus shallower WISE photometry \citep[AllWISE;][]{2013wise.rept....1C} but combined with full-sky data from SuperCOSMOS \citep{2016MNRAS.462.2085P} in the optical and 2MASS \citep{2006AJ....131.1163S} in the NIR to constrain redshifts.
+The same as for the CatWISE case, we remove those in the SFD point-source mask and the ones matched to AKARI galaxies.
+This results in a total of 20 million WISE$\times$SuperCOSMOS objects up to photo-z of 0.5 in our LSS correction footprint.
 We set the photo-z bin edges at [0, 0.02, 0.04, 0.06, 0.08, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4, 0.5], while again, the exact binning scheme is not critical.
 We note that the photo-z here is merely a feature to split galaxies into diverse populations, just like colors and magnitudes; the robustness of our CIB reconstruction would not depend on these photo-z's being unbiased, as the redshift information will be obtained when cross-correlating with the SDSS references with spectroscopic redshifts.
-We apply the same spatial mask to WISE$\times$SuperCOSMOS as before, and the final sample contains 16 million objects in the unmasked area up to photo-z of 0.5.